yukizo3tm/sql-docs/docs/relational-databases/extended-events/quick-start-extended-events-in-sql-server.md

 After reading this article, you can:

-- See how to create an event session in [!INCLUDE [ssmanstudiofull-md](../../includes/ssmanstudiofull-md.md)] (SSMS), with example screenshots
+- See how to create an event session in [!INCLUDE [ssmanstudiofull-md](../../includes/ssmanstudiofull-md.md)] (SSMS), with example screenshots.
-- Correlate screenshots to equivalent Transact-SQL statements
+- Correlate screenshots to equivalent Transact-SQL statements.
-- Understand in detail the terms and concepts behind the SSMS user interface and XEvents T-SQL statements
+- Understand in detail the terms and concepts behind the SSMS user interface and XEvents T-SQL statements.
-- Learn how to test your event session
+- Learn how to test your event session.
 - Understand session results, including:
   - Available options for result storage
   - Processed versus raw results
   - Tools for viewing the results in different ways and on different time scales
-- See how you can search for and discover all the available events
+- See how you can search for and discover all the available events.
-- Understand the relationships among Extended Events system views
+- Understand the relationships among Extended Events system views.

 > [!TIP]
 > For more information about Extended Events in Azure SQL Database, including code samples, see [Extended Events in Azure SQL Database and Azure SQL Managed Instance](/azure/azure-sql/database/xevent-db-diff-from-svr).